odoo/documentation/getting_started/documentation.rst

     you, validate the business process and configure according to your specific needs.

-2.  **Data:** are created manually or imported from your existing system.
+2.  **Data:** created manually or imported from your existing system.
     You are responsible to export the data from your existing system and Odoo's project manager will import them in Odoo.